open-spaced-repetition/fsrs4anki-helper/README.md

 ## Free days

-You can choose any days from Monday to Sunday to take off.
+You can choose any day or days from Monday to Sunday to take off.
 Once enabled, the Helper will try to avoid these days when rescheduling.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki-helper/assets/32575846/798dc25c-f06c-40fe-8866-ac28c8392273)